iGardening Logo Large Transparent Background

 What Problems Might I Encounter?

 While mophead hydrangeas are relatively easy to grow, gardeners may encounter some common issues.
 During dry spells, the shrubs can start to suffer from drought stress.
 This typically manifests as wilting leaves or leaf drop.
-To mitigate this, ensure consistent watering, particularly during flowering.
+To mitigate this, could you consistently water, particularly during flowering?

 Additionally, watch for signs of fungal diseases, especially in humid conditions.
 Powdery mildew can develop on foliage, often appearing as a white, powdery coating.
 If you notice this, improve air circulation by thinning the plant or removing affected leaves.
 Treatments can include fungicides or home remedies like a baking soda spray.

-Chlorosis, or yellowing leaves, may signify nutrient deficiencies, often linked to soil pH that is too high.
-Treat by applying the appropriate fertilisers aimed at correcting pH levels.
+Chlorosis, or yellowing leaves, may signify nutrient deficiencies, often linked to a too-high soil pH.
+Treat by applying the appropriate fertilisers to correct pH levels.
 Be vigilant in monitoring new growth and foliage health, as these are indicators of overall plant well-being.

 Finally, aphids or spider mites may occasionally invade.
 Inspect the undersides of leaves regularly.
 If an infestation occurs, consider using insecticidal soap or neem oil as an eco-friendly treatment to help manage pests without harming beneficial insects.